 My favorite Czech and dear, sweet friend, Linda is the originator of this fantastic recipe!
-She’s an AMAZING cook, baker, bar tender and cookie decorator!
-In fact not long ago, we were at her house for a luncheon and as an appetizer, she served us beef bone broth, who’d have thunk it would taste so amazing, filling and flavorful!
+She’s an AMAZING cook, baker, bartender and cookie decorator!
+She served us beef bone broth, who’d have thunk it would taste so amazing, filling and flavorful!

-I drink bone broth for 4 main reasons, but there are many other benefits of bone broth (chicken and beef).
-Vegetarian?
-Please try this amazing, flavorful Mineral Vegetable Broth
+I drink bone broth for 4 main reasons, but there are many other amazing benefits of bone broth.

 - High in antioxidants